polkadot-developers/polkadot-docs/develop/parachains/testing/benchmarking.md

 ## Introduction

-Benchmark testing is a critical component of developing efficient and secure blockchain runtimes.
-In the Polkadot ecosystem, accurately benchmark testing your custom pallets ensures that each extrinsic has a precise [weight](/polkadot-protocol/glossary/#weight){target=\_blank}, representing its computational and storage demands.
+Benchmarking is a critical component of developing efficient and secure blockchain runtimes.
+In the Polkadot ecosystem, accurately benchmarking your custom pallets ensures that each extrinsic has a precise [weight](/polkadot-protocol/glossary/#weight){target=\_blank}, representing its computational and storage demands.
 This process is vital for maintaining the blockchain's performance and preventing potential vulnerabilities, such as Denial of Service (DoS) attacks.

 The Polkadot SDK leverages the [FRAME](/polkadot-protocol/glossary/#frame-framework-for-runtime-aggregation-of-modularized-entities){target=\_blank} benchmarking framework, offering tools to measure and assign weights to extrinsics.
 These weights help determine the maximum number of transactions or system-level calls processed within a block.
 This guide covers how to use FRAME's [benchmarking framework](https://paritytech.github.io/polkadot-sdk/master/frame_benchmarking/v2/index.html){target=\_blank}, from setting up your environment to writing and running benchmarks for your custom pallets.
 You'll understand how to generate accurate weights by the end, ensuring your runtime remains performant and secure.

-## The Case for Benchmark Testing
+## The Case for Benchmarking

-Benchmark testing helps validate that the required execution time for different functions is within reasonable boundaries to ensure your blockchain runtime can handle transactions efficiently and securely.
+Benchmarking helps validate that the required execution time for different functions is within reasonable boundaries to ensure your blockchain runtime can handle transactions efficiently and securely.
 By accurately measuring the weight of each extrinsic, you can prevent service interruptions caused by computationally intensive calls that exceed block time limits.
-Without benchmark testing, runtime performance could be vulnerable to DoS attacks, where malicious users exploit functions with unoptimized weights.
+Without benchmarking, runtime performance could be vulnerable to DoS attacks, where malicious users exploit functions with unoptimized weights.

-Benchmark testing also ensures predictable transaction fees.
+Benchmarking also ensures predictable transaction fees.
 Weights derived from benchmark tests accurately reflect the resource usage of function calls, allowing fair fee calculation.
 This approach discourages abuse while maintaining network reliability.

-### Benchmark Testing and Weight
+### Benchmarking and Weight

 In Polkadot SDK-based chains, weight quantifies the computational effort needed to process transactions.
 This weight includes factors such as: